dynamoose/dynamoose/Readme.md

 **hashKey**: boolean

-Defines which attribute is the hash key for the table.
+Defines the hash key attribute for the table.
 If no attribute is defined as the hash key, the first attribute is assumed to be the hash key.

 **rangeKey**: boolean

-Defines which attribute is the range key.
+Defines the range key attribute.

 **required**: boolean